VeriFIT/kofola-artifact/README.md

 - For the evaluation with default parameters, it is necessary to have at least 4 CPU cores (parallelism is configurable) and 32 GB of RAM memory.
 - In order  to reproduce the results reported in the paper you should allocate about 8 GiB of memory per CPU
 - If you have fewer resources, you can reduce parallelism with the `-j` parameter (see below).
-- Tested on 5 cores CPU with 64 GB of RAM memory (the estimated running times below are computed on this configuration).
+- Tested on 5 cores amd64 CPU with 64 GB of RAM memory (the estimated running times below are computed wrt this configuration).

 ### Installation (~30 min)